kkAyataka/sphinxcontrib-xlsxtable/README.rst

 Generates a table from a sheet with the specified sheet name.

-If the options is not specified, active sheet is used.
+If this option is not specified, current active sheet is used.

 .. code-block:: rst